-- 5.2 In the Chorister School, Bow site (including EYFS), minor accident reports, including any head injuries, are completed at the time of injury; a notification is sent home to parents via Medical Tracker, and a record is kept on the school medical records system which the School Nurses monitor. - 5.3 In the Chorister School, Bow site (including EYFS), serious accidents are recorded on Medical Tracker, and parents are duly notified. - 5.4 All pupils, staff or visitors who attend the Medical Centre at Durham School are entered in the daily record book; pupil visits are also recorded on the school medical software system.
-Serious injuries are recorded on Medical Tracker and may be entered in the Accident Book.
+- 5.2 In the Chorister School, Bow site (including EYFS), minor accident reports, including any head injuries, are completed at the time of injury; a copy is sent home to parents, and a duplicate copy is sent to the School Nurses weekly for monitoring.
+These records are kept with the child's medical records. - 5.3 In the Chorister School, Bow site (including EYFS), serious accidents are recorded on the DCSF accident form, and parents are duly notified; in turn, this information is recorded on the school medical software system by the School Nurses. - 5.4 All pupils, staff or visitors who attend the Medical Centre at Durham School are entered in the daily record book; pupil visits are also recorded on the school medical software system.
+Serious injuries are entered in the Accident Book.
 This is reviewed at the Health, Safety and Welfare Committee meeting termly in order to determine patterns which may cause concern.